sauravdas2/srteston/README.md

 1. Config file at TestON/config/teston.cfg

-    Change the file paths to the appropriate paths.
+    Change the file paths to the appropriate TestON paths.
-    Actually you probably don't need to change anything here.
+    Actually you probably don't need to change anything here unless your TestON root folder is different from /home/admin/TestON.

 2. The .topo file for each test